manoellvitor/e2e-pw-xe-currency/README.md

 ```
  In order to see the GitHub Actions running I recomend forking the project first.
+ Then clone it from your github forked link.
 ```

 1. Clone the GitHub Repo and install dependencies